 How Auditing and Accounting Whistleblowers Can Report Fraud

 Employees in the auditing and accounting industry face serious challenges to raising the alarm about financial fraud by clients or by their own firms.
 Investigations in the aftermath of the Enron scandal found that retaliation against employees at Arthur Andersen prevented auditors from providing accurate audits.
 After the passage of the Sarbanes-Oxley Act, spurred in part by Enron’s demise, the consulting arms of the Big Four advise on the importance of maintaining proper whistleblower channels.
 However, allegations from former employees suggest that the Big Four do not follow the advice they publicly espouse, and the threat of career-ending retaliation still prevents whistleblowers from successfully blowing the whistle internally.

 Thankfully, U.S. whistleblower laws provide strong external channels for whistleblowers to report fraud to U.S. law enforcement.
-The Dodd-Frank Act allows whistleblowers from any country to confidentially report information about securities fraud.
-Whistleblowers can report fraud at any publicly traded company that lists shares on the New York Stock Exchange, regardless of the company’s country of incorporation or operation.
+The Dodd-Frank Act allows whistleblowers to confidentially report information about securities fraud.
+Whistleblowers do not need to be U.S. citizens, and the company does not need to be headquartered in the United States.
 Whistleblowers who provide original information to the Securities and Exchange Commission (SEC) that leads to a successful prosecution can receive between 10% and 30% of monetary sanctions that exceed USD$1 million.

 While the SEC generally excludes external auditors and accountants from becoming whistleblowers, there are several key exceptions.
 External auditors and accountants can become whistleblowers if: